 Republicans led by McConnell pledged to use their newfound majorities to stop him.

 “I hope he won’t do that, because I do think it poisons the well for the opportunity to address a very important domestic issue,” McConnell said in Louisville, Kentucky, as he celebrated a victory in his own Senate race and the Republicans’ capture of the Senate.

 Some on the right said executive action on immigration could even be grounds for impeachment.
 Several House Republicans said Obama would make it very difficult to cooperate on other issues if he acts on immigration.

-"Him moving ahead like that, I think he's completely tone deaf to what happened last night," said Rep. Phil Roe, R-Tenn.
+“Him moving ahead like that, I think he’s completely tone deaf to what happened last night,” said Republican Rep. Phil Roe.

-And a half-dozen GOP senators, including Ted Cruz of Texas, wrote to Senate Majority Leader Harry Reid, D-Nev., on Wednesday urging him to quickly pass legislation to block Obama from taking executive action.
-Otherwise, the senators warned, they'll use "all procedural means necessary" to resolve what they called a constitutional crisis of Obama's making.
+And a half-dozen Republican senators, including Ted Cruz of Texas, wrote to Democratic Senate Majority Leader Harry Reid on Wednesday urging him to quickly pass legislation to block Obama from taking executive action.
+Otherwise, the senators warned, they’ll use “all procedural means necessary” to resolve what they called a constitutional crisis of Obama’s making.

 But Obama appeared in no mood for waiting.
 He had already angered Latinos and immigration advocacy groups this fall when he delayed executive action until after the election.

 “What I’m not going to do is just wait,” he said.
 “I think it’s fair to say I’ve shown a lot of patience.”